piscis/webgl-3d-viewer/README.md

-## 3D Viewer
+## WebGL 3D viewer

 A ThreeJS WebGL STL viewer with basic mouse and touch controls.
-Visit the [Demo](https://piscis.github.io/3dviewer/example/) for an example.
+Visit the [Demo](http://git.io/vla38) for an example.

 ### How to build